• Skip to main content

 Ragu alla Bolognese Recipe for a Traditional Bolognese Sauce from Northern Italy

-Our ragu alla Bolognese recipe makes the rich and very moreish pasta sauce from the city of Bologna in the region of Emilia Romagna in Northern Italy that is known all over the world as the hearty, meaty sauce on ‘spaghetti bolognese’.
-(Worth noting: in Bologna, they actually use tagliatelle not spaghetti.)
-This ragu alla Bolognese recipe is used for both tagliatelle all Bolognese and lasagne alla Bolognese.
+One of our best pasta recipes, our ragu alla Bolognese recipe makes the rich and very moreish pasta sauce from the city of Bologna in the region of Emilia Romagna in Northern Italy that is known all over the world as the hearty, meaty sauce on ‘spaghetti bolognese’.
+Although in Bologna they actually use tagliatelle not spaghetti.

 Here’s how to make the traditional ragu alla Bolognese recipe from Bologna that’s used for both a tagliatelle all Bolognese and a lasagne alla Bolognese, both of which begin with a classic Bolognese sauce.